stschmaltz/stschmaltz/README.md

 ### 👋 &nbsp;About Me

 Over a decade building and scaling products at startups and high-growth companies.
-Currently a Staff Software Engineer at **[EdVisorly](https://www.edvisorly.com)**, helping students navigate college-transfer pathways leveraging the ever-evolving power of AI tools.
+Currently a Staff Software Engineer at **[EdVisorly](https://www.edvisorly.com)**, helping students navigate college-transfer pathways leveraging the ever-evolving power of AI.

 I care about building the right thing for the user, owning complex systems end to end, and leveling up the people around me.